arganaphang/restapi-event/readme.md

 > select count(id) from transactions;

 ![Database Count](/assets/database_2.png)
-> select * from transactions limit 300; -- of course we need to limit this query to prevent database client crash
+> select * from transactions limit 100; -- of course we need to limit this query to prevent database client crash

-> Field insert wrong field for `price` and already fixed in [This Commit](https://github.com/arganaphang/restapi-event/commit/a416fb36d444143e8771c4164ee44ccae7921498#diff-c148edd2cbfefa32169ce5dbef35c4e81413f7212a8140d69f4242689baa2321R154)

 ## Architecture